Story no. 48. This one is rapidly becoming far more involved than I intended. Drat. Whatever, I’m running with it.

-The magician spread his arms in what he no doubt thought was a very grand posture and boomed several words.
-He looked a bit like a fledgling crow dressed in trash bags.
+The magician spread his arms in what it no doubt thought was a very grand posture and boomed several words.
+It looked a bit like a fledgling crow dressed in trash bags.

 Aunt Thompson was suddenly not there anymore.
 Where she’d been standing, a gray coil of nothing tensed, before slashing forward at the crowd.